 3. Differentiate yourself.

 Remind yourself that you are part of your family, but you don’t have to be defined by them.
 You belong to many groups and your identity is not solely defined by any single relationship.
-You don’t have to fall back into old patterns if you want things to be different.
+You don’t have to fall back into old patterns if you want a different experience.
 What makes you different from the rest of your family?
 How have you grown or changed in ways that you feel good about?
 The answers to these questions will help you see yourself separately rather than wrapped up with everyone else.

 4. Plan ahead.

 If you’re asked an uncomfortable question, how will you respond?
 If conversation turns to a controversial topic, what will you say?
 If you start to feel anxious or angry or inadequate, what will you do?
 Maybe you need some canned answers, or maybe you need an exit strategy.
-Sometimes, you just need to disengage.
+Sometimes, you just need to take deep breaths and disengage.

 Oh, that is so hard for me to do!
 But most of the time, if I refuse to bite, everybody’s happier and definitely calmer.
 I wish I could explain how many times in my life I’ve had essentially the same conversation or argument with one family member.
 It’s ridiculous.
 Sometimes I joke that I could save us time and effort just by recording it and replaying it every time we get together.
 That’s laced with sarcasm of course, but honestly it just wears me out.
 Refusing to play along was the best decision I ever made.

-When it’s finally over and you pull out of the driveway or close the front door after everyone leaves, take some time to rest.
+When it’s finally over and you pull out of the driveway or close the front door after everyone leaves, it’s a good time to rest.
 You made it!
 I really believe in the power of reflection–I require it of my students and it’s one of the 5 steps in our service-learning boxes.
 Think through what went well and what didn’t go as planned.
-What can you do at your next family get-together to make it more bearable…maybe even enjoyable?
+What can you do at your next family function to make it more bearable…maybe even enjoyable?

 6. Find a way to laugh.